10 Best Herbal Tinctures For Frizzy Hair

 However, it is important to consult with a healthcare professional before use, as St. John's Wort can interact with certain medications.

-Silybum marianum, also known as milk thistle, is a herbal remedy that has been traditionally used for its potential benefits to hair health.
+Silybum marianum, also known as milk thistle, is a herbal plant that has been traditionally used for its potential health benefits, including support for hair health.

-As with any herbal supplement, it is advisable to consult with a healthcare professional before incorporating it into a hair care routine.
+As with any herbal supplement, it is advisable to consult a healthcare professional before incorporating it into a hair care routine.

-8. Aloe barbadensis
+8. Aloe vera (Aloe barbadensis)

 Aloe barbadensis herbal tinctures are gaining popularity as a natural remedy for managing frizzy hair due to their moisturizing and soothing properties.